yracine/device-type.myecobee/README.md

         see https://www.ecobee.com/home/developer/api/documentation/v1/functions/SetHold.shtml for more details
         (e) <ecobeeType> set to 'registered' (by default) or 'managementSet (no spaces)'

-5) To get an ecobee PIN (double authentication), create a small app with the following code and install it.
+5) To get an ecobee PIN (double authentication), create a smartapp with the following code and install it.

+To do so, go to  https://graph.api.smartthings.com/ide/apps and click the 'new SmartApp' button at the top-right of your screen.

 preferences {